Skip to main content

 • Special features: QuadWash Pro, TrueSteam, Dynamic Heat Dry

-Read our full review of the LG LDTH7972S dishwasher
+Read the full LG LDTH7972S dishwasher review.

 Pros